65536william/docspring-documentation/docs/guides/html-css-templates/liquid-filters.md

 # Liquid Filters

 [HTML/CSS Templates](./index) use the [Liquid markup language](https://shopify.github.io/liquid/basics/introduction/).
-You can use "filters" to format and modify any values before inserting them into the page.
+You can use "filters" to format and modify any field values before inserting them into the page.

-DocSpring supports most of the filters that you can find in [the Liquid documentation](https://shopify.github.io/liquid/).
-However, you may find some filters in [Shopify's Liquid documentation](https://shopify.dev/docs/themes/liquid/reference) that we don't support.
-Please [contact us](mailto:support@docspring.com) if you would like us to add a new Liquid filter.
+DocSpring supports most of the filters in [the Liquid documentation](https://shopify.github.io/liquid/).
+However, you may find some filters in [Shopify's Liquid documentation](https://shopify.dev/docs/themes/liquid/reference) that we don't currently support.
+Please [contact us](mailto:support@docspring.com) if you would like us to add a new filter.

 ## Tips